The Topological Multiverse as the Self-Consistent Extension of Everettian QM to Quantum Gravity: The Quantum Origin of Physical Constants

 \section{The Quantum Origin of Physical Constants}

-A foundational principle of quantum mechanics is that all physical observables must correspond to linear operators acting on a Hilbert space.
-Yet, in the standard formulation of quantum field theory and cosmology, the physical constants of the Standard Model, gauge couplings, masses, and mixing angles, are not represented as operators but appear merely as fixed c-numbers in the Lagrangian.
-This indicates a conceptual incompleteness: the theory specifies a quantum dynamics for geometry and matter fields while treating the theory-defining structure itself as rigid classical background.
+A foundational principle of quantum mechanics is that any physical quantity allowed to vary or to be probabilistically realized must be incorporated into the Hilbert-space description of the theory, either as an operator acting on states or as a label of a superselection sector.
+In contrast, in the standard formulation of quantum field theory and cosmology, the defining parameters of the Standard Model, gauge couplings, masses, mixing angles, and symmetry structure, are not represented within the quantum state at all, but instead enter as fixed numerical inputs in the Lagrangian.
+This asymmetry points to a conceptual incompleteness.

 To resolve this, we elevate these parameters to dynamical quantum variables.
-In this framework, the ``constants'' we observe are not fundamental inputs but derivative quantities determined by the vacuum state of the high-energy theory.
-While phase transitions such as QCD confinement or Electroweak symmetry breaking occur at relatively low energies (post-inflation), the parameters governing these transitions (coupling strengths, potential shapes, and mass scales) are determined by the stabilization of fields at the GUT or Planck scale\cite{Vilenkin1985}.
+In this framework, the ``constants" we observe are not fundamental inputs but derivative quantities determined by the vacuum state of the high-energy theory.
+While phase transitions such as QCD confinement or electroweak symmetry breaking occur at relatively low energies (post-inflation), the parameters governing these transitions (coupling strengths, potential shapes, and mass scales) are determined by the stabilization of fields at the GUT and Planck scales~\cite{Vilenkin1985} but are predetermined once the manifold is chosen.
 Table~\ref{tab:constants_classes} summarizes the hierarchy of these parameters.
-Below, we detail the specific high-energy mechanisms that constitute the coordinates of theory space and determine the specific constants we observe: Dimensionality, Fluxes, Moduli, and Symmetry Breaking.